Thursday, February 09 2023

 The first one is the service fee the crypto payment processor charges to facilitate the transaction.

 The second one may or may not be charged depending on the currency used for payment.
 The payment processor uses a wallet to receive crypto payments, so if the customer pays in a currency that has fees levied on transfers, the processor will pass this fee on to you.
-You can find cryptocurrencies with the lowest transaction fees here.

 The Benefits & Drawbacks of the Crypto Payment Gateway: